sentinel-hub/custom-scripts/sentinel-3/vegetation_monitoring_masks/README.md

 **-1 ≤ VMI3 ≤ 1**

 The index shows a very good separation of vegetation, that can be used to monitor changes in periodic studies.
-Dense, high growing and good quality vegetation is displayed in bold green colors, while thin, low growing or low quality vegetation is displayed in pale green colors.
+Dense, high growing or good quality vegetation is displayed in bold green colors, while thin, low growing or low quality vegetation is displayed in pale green colors.
 Gray areas indicate high salinity or a desert, white areas are usually clouds or snow, and blue areas indicate water.

 *_As the Sentinel-2 NIR equivalent with a central wavelength 832.8 nm is not available for Senitnel-3 OLCI, band 17, with a central wavelength of 865 nm, was used for the NIR part of the equation.
 Band 17 belongs into narrow near infrared range, similar to B8A in Sentinel-2._